includeDaniel/CSRoadMap/README.md

-# StudyImprover
+# CSRoadMap
-An application that improves the study of Computer Science students.
+An open-source roadmap developed by students with the goal of helping computer science students improve their knowledge.